Taiko2k/Tauon/docs/usage.md

 ### Importing/Exporting Playlists

-Playlists can be backed up and shared using the XSPF playlist file format.
+Playlists can be backed up, shared and imported using the XSPF playlist file format.

 To import; drag and drop XSPF playlist file onto program window.
-(Any playlist files in subfolders will be ignored)
+(Any playlist files inside folders will be ignored)

 To export; right click playlist tab and select Export.

 Note: Its best to import any corresponding audio files before importing playlists.
-Note: Importing large playlists can take a very long time, cleaning database beforehand (MENU->Database->Remove Missing Tracks) may help speed this up.
+Note: Importing large playlists can take a long time, cleaning database beforehand (MENU->Database->Remove Missing Tracks) may help speed this up.
 Note: Some tracks with strange characters in metadata may cause process to fail.
 Tip: Exporting then importing tracks also serves the function of reviving dead tracks when files have been moved.